 - More consistent contract language

-- Fewer negotiations and faster turnaround times
+- Fewer rounds of negotiations

 - Improved risk mitigation